JayWebDevCom/Vending-Machine-Project/README.md

 ![vending-machine](https://media.licdn.com/mpr/mpr/p/3/005/093/1c1/3d3c719.jpg)

 ### Description
-This is a C# solution for a vending machine that accepts only 50p coins but is able to dispense correct change in correct denominations.
+This is a C# solution for a vending machine that accepts only 50p coins but is able to dispense correct change in other denominations.

-- The vending machine must be allow customers to request a product (or products) and deposit the correct number of 50p coins
+- The vending machine allows customers to request a product (or products) and deposit the correct number of 50p coins

 - The vending machine must respond to show that the correct product is provided along with the correct change